Ian Gayle

-Ian George Gayle (born 23 October 1992) is an English footballer who plays as a defender for club Ramsgate.
+Ian George Gayle (born 23 October 1992) is an English footballer who plays as a defender for club Whitstable Town.

 Club career

 Gayle was born in Welling, London Borough of Bexley and is of Jamaican descent.
 Gayle joined the youth system at Dagenham & Redbridge in 2010 as a scholar.
 In March 2011, Gayle joined United Counties League Premier Division side St Neots Town on a youth loan.
 He made his debut for the club against Boston Town, coming on as a substitute in a 3–2 win.
 His first start for the club came in a 5–2 win over Newport Pagnell Town.
 His final appearance came in an 8–1 away win against Cogenhoe United, as St Neots clinched the league title.
 Gayle made a total of eight appearances for St Neots scoring no goals.
 In May 2011, he completed his scholarship and progressed into the first team after being offered a one-year contract by first-team manager John Still, with the option of a one-year extension.

 In August 2011, Gayle joined Isthmian League Division One North side Grays Athletic on a short-term loan deal with an option to extend.
 He made only one appearance during his loan spell in a 1–1 draw with Heybridge Swifts before returning to the Daggers.
 In October 2011, he joined Isthmian League Premier Division side Kingstonian on loan until the end of the season.
 His debut came in the 3–0 away league defeat to A.F.C.
 Hornchurch, featuring as a substitute.
 He scored in his first start for the club, in a 3–1 Isthmian League Cup defeat to Margate.
 He scored the second in a 2–1 win over Dulwich Hamlet in the London Senior Cup quarter final.
 In March 2012, he scored the winner in a 2–0 league win over Canvey Island.
 His final game of his loan spell came in April 2012, in a 5–2 defeat to East Thurrock United.
 Gayle made a total of 31 appearances in all competitions scoring three goals.